aarnetalman/runlogger/README.md

 * adding new entries (date, distance, time)
 * automatically calculates the pace (minutes/km)
 * viewing all the entries
-* viewing the latest entry
+* viewing the latest run
-* viewing the fastest entry
+* viewing the fastest run
-* viewing the longest entry
+* viewing the longest run

 ### Format